 As an educator, Lippel is particularly interested in demystifying the contemporary repertoire for guitarists, and the guitar for composers.
 He has given guitar masterclasses and presentations at many institutions including the Hanns Eisler Hochschule in Berlin, Curtis Institute in Philadelphia, National University of Colombia in Bogota, Sydney Conservatorium of Music (Australia), San Francisco Conservatory of Music, Cleveland Institute of Music, and Syracuse University and guest lecture presentations to composition departments at the Peabody Institute of Music, University of Texas at Austin, DePaul University, New York University, University of California at Davis, as well as a presentation to the 2016 Guitar Foundation of America conference on guitar and electronics repertoire.
 He was on faculty at Bowling Green State University in Ohio teaching classical guitar from 1999-2001 and received the Doctor of Musical Arts Degree from the Manhattan School of Music, under the guidance of David Starobin, writing his dissertation on the guitar works of Mario Davidovsky.
-His previous primary teachers include Jason Vieaux and John Holmquist as part of his Bachelor's and Master's degrees from the Cleveland Institute of Music, Steve Aron as an undergraduate at Oberlin Conservatory, David Leisner, Nicholas Goluses, as well as secondary jazz studies with Bob Ferrazza at Oberlin Conservatory.
+His previous primary teachers include Jason Vieaux and John Holmquist as part of his Bachelor's and Master's degrees from the Cleveland Institute of Music, Steve Aron as an undergraduate at Oberlin Conservatory, David Leisner, and Nicholas Goluses.

 - Synchronisms #10 and Festino: Seminal Works for Guitar by Mario Davidovsky (D.M.A.
 Dissertation 2006 Manhattan School of Music)

 - A Guide to the Guitar Works of Poul Ruders (Classical Guitar 2004)